jasonwee/courses/nd064/metrics_dashboard/README.md

 ```

 ## Creating SLIs and SLOs
-*TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
+We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name three SLIs that you would use to measure the success of this SLO.

+* uptime
+* number of http requests per second
+* cpu usage

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.